-It’s quite normal to have down days and feel a little unsure of oneself but prolonged low self esteem can have a deliberating affect on quality of life.
-Self esteem is described as the confidence in one’s own worth or abilities, and as self-respect.
+It is quite normal to have down days and to feel a little unsure of yourself, but prolonged low self-esteem can have a debilitating affect on the quality of your life.
+Self-esteem is described as confidence in one’s own worth or abilities, and as self-respect.

-However, when esteem is low, you can find yourself doubting your place in society, feeling of having no value, and believing you are only as good as other people tell you.
-Without a healthy level of self esteem, you can feel shaky in the world around you and unsure in your abilities to cope.
+However, when esteem is low, you can find yourself doubting your place in society, feeling worthless and believing you are only as good as other people tell you.
+Without a healthy level of self-esteem, you can feel shaky in the world around you and unsure in your abilities to cope.
 Success can feel evasive and feelings of worthlessness can lead to depression.
-Humanist psychologist Abraham Maslow felt esteem to be so important to well-being that he included it on his hierarchy of needs.
+Humanist psychologist Abraham Maslow considered esteem to be so critical to well-being that he included it on his hierarchy of needs.